scipag/password-list/README.md

 ## Background

 We are using a dedicated infrastructure to collect, import, and analyze leaked passwords.
 This system helps us to determine and alert customers affected by certain data breaches.
-It also supports us to do further analysis of password structrues, to understand motivations and decisions by users.
+It also supports us to do further analysis of password structures, to understand motivations and decisions by users.

 ## Approach